truelyyours/RTFD/htb/Editor/Solution.md

 OS and Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 13.92 seconds
 ```
 It looks like an HTTP service running on port 80 and an xwiki on port 8080.
+Here we can access some posts by a user named `Neal Bagwell` and we can access the user's page as well `http://10.10.11.80:8080/xwiki/bin/view/XWiki/neal`.
+Of course usually port 80 is open but we have Xwiki on port 8080 so I lookup for any CVEs on Xwiki.
+And we have [**CVE-2025-24893**](https://www.offsec.com/blog/cve-2025-24893/)!

+## CVE Exploit